Why is an organisational learning culture so vital?

 What is a learning organisation?

-The corporate strategist and academic Pete Senge coined the phrase ‘the learning organisation’ in the 1990s and much has been written since by many consultants and academics about the value of creating ‘organisations where people continually expand their capacity to create the results they truly desire, where new and expansive patterns of thinking are nurtured, where collective aspiration is set free, and where people are continually learning to see the whole together’ (Senge).
+The corporate strategist and academic Pete Senge coined the phrase ‘the learning organisation’ in the 1990s.
+Much has been written since by many consultants and academics about the value of creating ‘organisations where people continually expand their capacity to create the results they truly desire, where new and expansive patterns of thinking are nurtured, where collective aspiration is set free, and where people are continually learning to see the whole together’ (Senge).

 Whichever definition you prefer (and there are many others) there can be no doubt that the organisation that learns together achieves together, and this is the only way to ride the crest of the wave and move forward.